dusktreader/flask-praetorian/docs/tutorial_refresh.rst

 be used.

 Once a token's 'refresh' lifespan is expired, that token is worthless.
-An entirely new token must be provisioned by 'loggin in'.
+An entirely new token must be provisioned by 'logging in'.
 To demonstrate this, let's try refreshing a token when the 'refresh' lifespan is expired:

 .. image:: _static/tutorial-refresh-4.png